SonarSource/sonarqube/sonar-application/src/main/assembly/data/README.txt

-This directory contains data of embedded database (Apache Derby).
+This directory contains data of embedded database (H2 Database Engine).
 It's recommended for tests and demos only.